 My primary research focus since 1990 has been the changing quality of life and the politics of identity among impoverished Ch'orti'-Maya subsistence farmers in eastern Guatemala and western Honduras, and mestizos in the former Ch'orti'-speaking area of northwestern El Salvador.
-I am currently writing a book on the contradictory approaches – particularly deconstructionist vs. activist – to indigenous recognition, for which I use my research in the former Ch'orti'-speaking region as a point of departure.
-The digital version of the book includes hyperlinks to 3 hours of video on YouTube, as well as dozens of digital maps, photos, and audio recordings.
+I just (Dec 2019) submitted a book on the contradictory approaches – particularly deconstructionist vs. activist – to indigenous recognition, using my research in the former Ch'orti'-speaking region as a case study.
+The digital version of the book includes hyperlinks to 3 hours of video on YouTube, as well as dozens of digital maps and photos.
 My latest research has emphasized applied anthropology.
 I have led three multidisciplinary field schools among the Ch'orti's of Honduras and Guatemala (2011, 2013, 2016), helped co-found the Engineers Without Borders – Sunflower Professional Chapter (2011) to implement sustainable development among the Ch'orti's, and have served on the Board of Directors for the Lawrence Centro Hispano (2006-12), for which my students have performed service learning since 2007.
 Since 2016, I have been invited to be a part of a multidisciplinary research team on climate change and water scarcity in Central America's "Dry Corridor", which coincides with the region traditionally known as southern Mesoamerica.
 We met in September 2019 at the U. of Arizona and in October 2019 at the U. of New Mexico and plan to write a team NSF grant within the next year.
 My sabbatical will largely be devoted to this project, as well as individual grant applications.

 I am interested in development in the broadest sense in terms of quality of life, including identity, consciousness raising, technology, health, and political participation.
 I have also undertaken ethnographic research among Mexican-American migrant farmworkers in Michigan, on religious festivals in Seville, Spain, and of agrochemical practices among Costa Rican coffee farmers.

-- Indigeneity, development, indigenous reformulation, culture and power, collective memory, ethnographic representation, masculinity
+- Indigeneity, development, indigenous reformulation, culture and power, collective memory, ethnographic representation, masculinity, climate change, water scarcity

-- Maya, Mesoamerica, Central America, Mexico, Latin America
+- Ch'orti' Maya, Mesoamerica, Central America, Mexico, Latin America

 Metz, B. Tatar, B. & Moreno Tejada, J. (2016).
 An Ambivalent Nation: Chortís in Eastern Guatemala and Western Honduras.
 In , Modern Wilderness: Mobility, Friction, and Frontiers in Asia and the Americas from 1800.
 New York: Routledge.

 Metz, B. (2016).
 The Challenge of Framing Migration for the Public.
 Practicing Anthropology, 38(1), 48-50.
 Society for Applied Anthropology.

 Metz, B. E., Francesch, A. Cumes, A. Bastos, S. & López, J. (2015).
 Llamas de inseguridad en el oriente de Guatemala: Megaproyectos y la quema de la municipalidad de Jocotán [The Flames of Insecurity in Eastern Guatemala: Megaprojects and the Burning of Jocotán’s City Hall].
 In , Dinosaurio reloaded: Violencias actuales en Guatemala (pp. 247-69).
 FLACSO (Facultad Latinoamericano de Ciencas Sociales) & Universidad de Córdoba.

-Metz, B. E., & Webb, M. (2013).
+Metz, B. E., Webb, M. & Gelfer, J. (2013).
 Historical Sediments of Competing Gender Models in Indigenous Guatemala.
-In J. Gelfer (Ed.), Masculinities in a Global Era.
+In , Masculinities in a Global Era.
 Springer Press.